Taimoor10/Projects-Repository/Thesis/Frontend/adappt/Readme.md

                  2) A Reset button is also provided in credentials page to delete credentials from the application.

-=> Menu: Press on the Menu icon on top left or slide finger on your iOS device from left to right to open application menu.
+   Menu: Press on the Menu icon on top left or slide finger on your iOS device from left to right to open application menu.
-         The menu consists of:
+         The menu consists of

         1) Home: button to naviagte to Credentials screen